 Problem 2: converting email formats

-Since we have three possible email formats: Plain Text, Rich Text and HTML, it should come as no surprise that, with the exception of Plain Text, not all formats are supported by all email programs.
-The net result is that if your email program doesn’t understand one of these formats, it still does its best with the message.
-Occasionally the best it can do is to not display the pictures in favor of at least displaying the text of the message.
+Since we have three possible email formats (Plain Text, Rich Text and HTML), it should come as no surprise that, with the exception of Plain Text, not all formats are supported by all email programs.
+If your email program doesn’t understand a format, it does its best, which usually means not displaying the pictures in favor of at least displaying the text.

-Most non-Microsoft mailers don’t support Rich Text, so if someone receives an email in Rich Text format, the mailer may display a Plain Text version of the email instead, without the pictures.
+Many non-Microsoft mail programs don’t support Microsoft’s Rich Text.
+In this case, the program may display a Plain Text version of the email instead, without the pictures.
 Similarly, if an HTML email is sent to someone whose email isn’t set up to handle HTML email, they may see a Plain Text version, or they may see raw HTML formatting codes sprinkled throughout the message.

-The good news is that most email is in either plain text or HTML, and most consumer email programs recognize both properly.
+The good news is that today, most email is in either plain text or HTML, and most email programs recognize both properly.

 Problem 3: settings in your email program

-Since HTML email can be designed so that images are fetched from servers out on the internet when you look at an email, those servers are notified – in a sense – that you’ve looked at the email.
+Since HTML email can be designed so that images are fetched from servers on the internet when you look at an email, fetching those images acts as a notification that you’ve looked at the email.

-Spammers, in particular, love this.
-They can send you some spam, and if the image it contains is ever fetched from their server, they know that you opened their email.
-If they’re sending spam to millions upon millions of email addresses – some of which are good, others of which are not – they now know that the email they sent to your email address worked.
+Spammers love this.
+They can send you some spam, and if the image it contains is fetched from their server, they know you opened their email.
+If they’re sending spam to millions upon millions of email addresses — some of which are good, others of which are not — they now know that the email they sent to your email address worked.
 You can expect more spam.

-Email programs have countered this by including options not to display images that need to be fetched remotely.
-Those options, which vary from email program to email program, include behaviours such as:
+Email programs counter this by including options not to display images that need to be fetched remotely.
+Those options, which vary between email programs, include behaviors such as:

-- displaying images only from senders that you have indicated are safe, or are in your address book
+- Displaying images only from senders you have indicated are safe, or are in your address book

-The result in all these cases, and probably some scenarios that I’ve missed, is that your email program will display a red “X”, or something similar, in place of images – until you explicitly tell it to do otherwise.
+The result in all these cases, and probably some scenarios I’ve missed, is that your email program will display a red “X”, or something similar, in place of images, until you explicitly tell it to do otherwise.

 What to do?

-By now you can see that there are a lot of reasons that pictures might not show up in email.
+By now, you can see there are a lot of reasons that pictures might not show up in email.
 Unfortunately, they probably seem like a lot of technical reasons, many of which you might not even have control over.

 When you can’t see that cute Corgi picture Aunt Lucy sent you, here’s a short list of things to try.

 - Make sure your internet connection is working.
-Try visiting a web page like google.com and see if it loads.
+Try visiting a webpage (like askleo.com) and see if it loads.
 If not, and if the email you’re looking at is trying to fetch images remotely, that could easily be the cause.

-- Make sure that your email program is configured to display images.
-Exactly how to do this will vary, of course, based on what email program you’re using.
+- Make sure your email program is configured to display images.
+Exactly how to do this will vary based on what email program you’re using.

-- Make sure that your anti-malware tool is not attempting to interfere with image display.
-Some will attempt to duplicate an email program’s attempts to block images from questionable sources.
+- Make sure your anti-malware tool is not interfering with image display.
+Some attempt to block images from questionable sources.